 What are Contracts-for-Differences (CFDs)?

 Before going any further, it is important to quickly ascertain what we mean by ‘CFDs’ – not least because you will be trading more sophisticated financial products.
-In its most basic form, CFDs – or contracts-for-differences, are tasked with tracking the real-world price of an asset.
+In its most basic form, CFDs – or contracts-for-differences, track the real-world price of an asset.

 Not only does this include stocks and shares, but virtually every investment class imaginable.
 Whether that’s gold, oil, natural gas, bonds, indices, or cryptocurrencies – if a market exists, as will a CFD instrument.

 The ease in which a CFD can track the second-by-second price movement of a stock offers a plethora of benefits for an everyday trader.
 For example, you’ll often find that the best CFD brokers permit commission-free trading, as well as highly competitive spreads.

 Furthermore – and perhaps most pertinently, stock CFDs can be traded with leverage, and you also short-sell the respective company.
 This means that you can speculate on the value of the shares going down – which would otherwise not be possible when using traditional stock brokers.